-Grand jury indicts Holloway in PN stabbing case - Port Arthur News
+Grand jury indicts boyfriend in Port Neches fatal stabbing - Port Arthur News

-Grand jury indicts Holloway in PN stabbing case
+Grand jury indicts boyfriend in Port Neches fatal stabbing

-A Jefferson County grand jury has indicted a Port Neches man in the stabbing death of his girlfriend.
+PORT NECHES — A Jefferson County grand jury has indicted a Port Neches man in the stabbing death of his girlfriend.

 The indictment for murder was handed down earlier this week for Robert Alan Holloway, 47, following the Nov.
 13 death of Heather Delmar, 44.